-WHO issues stark warning over Turkey earthquake survivors
+Turkey-Syria earthquake: UN appeals for aid as death toll soars

+Turkey-Syria earthquake: UN appeals for aid as death toll soars past 20,000 – latest

-Rescue operation enters third day amid freezing temperatures with hundreds still trapped under debris
+Rescue operation enters fourth day amid freezing temperatures with hundreds still trapped under debris

 Syria earthquake: Child pulled from rubble of collapsed building

+“Aid, life-saving aid, is desperately needed by civilians wherever they are irrespective of borders and boundaries,” said UN special envoy for Syria Geir Pedersen.

+“We need it urgently, through the fastest, most direct, and most effective routes.
+They need more of absolutely everything.”

-The World Health Orgnisation (WHO) has warned that survivors of the devastating earthquakes felt across Turkey and Syria face the threat of a “secondary disaster” if aid does not reach them soon.
+The plea comes as the World Health Organisation (WHO) warned that survivors of the earthquakes across Turkey and Syria face the threat of a “secondary disaster” if aid does not reach them soon.

-More than 20,000 people have now died, with many more injured, according to authorities – making it the world’s deadliest seismic event since the 2011 Japan tsunami in which around the same number of people were killed.

-Many people are “out in the open, in worsening and horrific conditions”, warned the WHO’s Robert Holden, adding: “We are in real danger of seeing a secondary disaster which may cause harm to more people than the initial disaster if we don’t move with the same pace and intensity as we are doing on the search and rescue side.”

 The search for survivors has been impeded by sub-zero temperatures and close to 200 aftershocks, which has made searching through unstable structures perilous.

-The Independent is asking readers to donate to its appeal, with all funds raised going to the Disasters Emergency Committee, which brings together leading UK aid charities to help with the search efforts and provide vital medicines, clean water and temporary accommodation.
+The Independent is asking readers to donate to its appeal, with all funds raised going to the Disasters Emergency Committee, which brings together leading UK aid charities to help with the search and rescue effort and provide vital medicines, clean water and temporary accommodation for survivors.

 World Health Organisation